City of Kelowna - COVID-19 (Coronavirus) response

 Note: Pickleball courts at Parkinson Recreation Centre are available through online bookings only.

 Various safety considerations will be in place at spaces as they reopen.
-These spaces are open for casual use only (no formal programming, club bookings or lessons at this time).
-Please adhere to all posted signage and direction at each facility and keep a physical distance of 2-metres (6 feet) from others while using public spaces.
+Please adhere to all posted signage and direction at each facility/space and keep a physical distance of 2-metres (6 feet) from others.

-The following spaces are closed until further notice:
+The following spaces remain closed to general public access and are only accessible through programs/pre-bookings until further notice:

 - Indoor recreation & cultural facilities including: